BackupTheBerlios/hjb-svn/trunk/docs/rst/session-objects.rst

 if they are sent whilst the subscriber is not currently running.
 A Topic is a Destination specific to the Publish/Subscribe messaging domain; normally Topic Subscribers are Message Consumers that only receive messages that are sent whilst they are running.
-See [JMSSpec]_ for a detailed description of the differences between the two messaging domains.
+Refer to [JMSSpec]_ for a detailed description of the differences between the two messaging domains.

 Durable Subscribers in HJB
 ++++++++++++++++++++++++++